Trademark Info: What's the deal with the © ® ™ symbols?

 Trademarks can be names of products or services, logos, slogans, packaging and even sounds and smells.
 In essence, a trademark can be almost anything that is used to identify a particular product or service.
 Registering a trademark grants the owner exclusive rights to the mark within the specified industry.

-research the mark comprehensively prior to filing to ensure that there is no possibility of infringing upon another party.
+Of course, it's necessary to research the mark comprehensively prior to filing to ensure that there is no possibility of infringing upon another party.

 Trademark News: One Swell Foop - Microsoft versus 26 "Pirates"